UtopikSandcastle/docs/docs/project-preparation/devcontainer.md

 ## Connect to Docker server
 There are multiple way to connect Visual Studio Code to Docker.
 Check this documentation to find the must appropriate way for you: [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers)

+This project has been created using a remote connection SSH to a Docker server and using Dev Container on that remote server.
+But it should not matter which way you chose.
+Dev Container are even so strongly recommended.

 ## Clone your repository
 Clone your repository where you whish.
 The folder going to be mounted inside the container.